Sand in My Boots

 "Sand in My Boots" is a song recorded by American country music singer Morgan Wallen.
-It was released to country radio on August 23, 2021, as third single from his second studio album Dangerous: The Double Album.
+It was released to country radio on August 23, 2021, as the third single from his second studio album Dangerous: The Double Album.

 Content

 The song was written by Ashley Gorley, Michael Hardy and Josh Osborne.
 "Sand in My Boots" is a nostalgic ballad about a lost love, describes a worn out cowboy, weathering lost love and fading memories of drinking with that girl who could've been the one.

 Critical reception

 Billy Duke of website Taste of Country commented "Sand in My Boots" is the best songwriting on the album.

 Commercial performance

 The song began receiving airplay on country radio in July 2021.
 It debuted on Country Airplay at number 56 with 699,000 audience impressions in the week ending July 4, and reached number one dated February 26, 2022, becoming Wallen's fifth number one single on that chart.